 James Kirchick is a journalist and foreign correspondent currently based in Washington.
-He has reported from Southern and North Africa, the Middle East, Central Asia, Eastern Europe and the Caucuses.
+He has reported from Southern and North Africa, the Middle East, Central Asia, across the European continent, and the Caucuses.
 He is a fellow with the Foreign Policy Initiative in Washington, D.C.

-Kirchick’s writing has appeared in The Weekly Standard, The American Interest, The Virginia Quarterly Review, World Affairs, Commentary, The Washington Post, The Wall Street Journal, The New York Times, and The Los Angeles Times, among many other publications.
-He is a columnist for Ha’aretz and the New York Daily News, and writes the “Continental Drift” column on Europe for Tablet.
-His writing regularly appears in the Frankfurter Allgemeine Zeitung, Germany’s leading newspaper, and has also been published in Britain’s Prospect and Spectator, Canada’s National Post, the Czech Republic’s Lidove Noviny and The Australian.
+Kirchick’s writing has appeared in The Washington Post, The Wall Street Journal, The New York Times, The Los Angeles Times, Newsweek, Time, The Weekly Standard, The American Interest, The Virginia Quarterly Review, World Affairs Journal, and Commentary, among many other publications.
+He is a correspondent for The Daily Beast and writes the “Continental Drift” column on Europe for Tablet.
+His writing regularly appears in the Frankfurter Allgemeine Zeitung, Germany’s leading newspaper, and has also been published in Britain’s Prospect and Spectator, Canada’s Globe & Mail and National Post, the Czech Republic’s Lidove Noviny and The Australian.